IDIAMath/idiamath.github.io/docs/question/select-extremal.md

 theme: minima
 ---

-# STACK Question 3.
+# Question.
 Select maxima/minma on a plot

 > Given a a surface defined by $$z=f(x,y)$$, where exact expression for $$f$$
 > is unknown to a user, ask the user to select all local maxima/minima on the